odedigo/node-secured-api/README.md

         "success": false,
         "message": "Authentication failed"
     }

+## User Validation
+When a request arrives, the application looks for the authentication token in the  `x-access-token` the HTTP body (Json) or the URI.
+If the token does not exist, the application would respond with a `401` (Unauthorized).

+If the token exists, it uses JWT to verify the token's validity.
+If not valid, it responds with a `401`.

+Ifthe token is valid, it looks for a user (in the DB) with a matching token.
+If such a user is not found, an `401` response is sent back.

+if a user is found, the appRouter forwards the request to the subsequent routers.

 ### Logout
 You can issue a GET logout request to the `/api/logout` URI.
 To access the API again, you'd need to re-authenticate.